AGE and Mantles

 - <Quirk> references the name of the selected Quirk.

 Used for setting Quirks.
 Only works for player character Mantles.
-Does not work during a battle.
+Mantle must be reset to take effect.

 - <Quirk> references the name of the selected Quirk.

 Removes all currently equipped Quirks.
 Only works for player character Mantles.
-Does not work during a battle.
+Mantle must be reset to take effect.

 - <Target> is the name of the opponent you are attacking.